ZhukovGreen/presenations/can-we-have-a-better-fs.md

     ):
         """Get a table containing specified features.

-        Looks for tables containing the given features, selecting specified features and join them
+        Look for tables containing the given features, selecting specified features and joining them
-        on the pk specified in the tables meta.
+        on the pk specified in the table's meta.

-        where: is optional filter
+        where: is an optional filter
         tables: only specified tables if not empty, otherwise all tables will be joined
         """